 Computational statistics is a branch of mathematical sciences concerned with efficient methods for obtaining numerical solutions to statistically formulated problems.
 This course will introduce students to a variety of computationally intensive statistical techniques and the role of computation as a tool of discovery.
 Topics include numerical optimization in statistical inference [expectation-maximization (EM) algorithm, Fisher scoring, etc.], random number generation, Monte Carlo methods, randomization methods, jackknife methods, bootstrap methods, tools for identification of structure in data, estimation of functions (orthogonal polynomials, splines, etc.), and graphical methods.
 Additional topics may vary.
 Coursework will include computer assignments.

-Multivariate calculus, familiarity with basic matrix algebra and 625.603 Statistical Methods and Data Analysis.
+Multivariate calculus, familiarity with basic matrix algebra and EN.625.603 Statistical Methods and Data Analysis.